 Peter Jacobson, Founder & Director

 Peter Jacobson is a music artist-teacher with a passion for making and teaching music in a way that includes the whole person – mind, body and spirit.
 His work stands at the intersection of health, music, learning and creativity.
+He is also a passionate advocate of entrepreneurship – using innovation and ingenuity to address long-standing problems in the music field.

 He has earned advanced degrees in Orchestral Conducting from University of Illinois (Urbana-Champaign) and the Peabody Institute of the Johns Hopkins University as well as a bachelors of music education from Concordia College (Moorhead, MN).
 His teachers have included Marin Alsop, Leon Fleisher, Gustav Meier, Larry Rachleff, Donald Schleicher and Markand Thakar.